-- Confirm the rack is stable so that the weight of the shelf does not cause it to tip over. - Rack mounting is tube carried out by at least two technicians. - Four M6x10 screws are needed to mount the shelf on the rack.
+- Confirm the rack is stable so that the weight of the shelf does not cause it to tip over. - Rack mounting is tube carried out by at least two technicians. - Eight M6x10 screws are needed to mount the shelf on the rack.

-The 3U shelf is heavy.
-It weighs between 11Kg (325.25lbs) and 14.4Kg (31.75lbs).
+The 6U shelf is heavy.
+It weighs between 18Kg (39.68lbs) and 23Kg (51lbs).
+Two technicians are required to lift and carry the shelf safely.

-To mount the shelf on the rack:
+C To mount the shelf on the rack:

-- 1. Install support L brackets on the rack. - 2.
-Lift and insert the shelf into the rack, grasping the base on the front and the back.
-Lift it and fit it onto the L brackets in the rack.
+- 1. Install support L brackets on the rack. - Two people are required to lift and insert the shelf into the rack, one on each side of the shelf, grasping the base on the front and the back.
+With a person on each side of the shelf, lift it and fit it onto the L brackets in the rack.